-There are limited private education lenders loaning for continuing education hours.
+There are limited private education lenders loaning for certificate programs/continuing education hours.
 Private education loans are privately loaned from lenders outside of federal loan borrowing.
-Private or alternative loans require a separate application, credit check, multiple disclosures and a self-certification form.
+Private or alternative loans require a separate application, credit check, multiple disclosures, and a self-certification form.
 This is performed each time you borrow for a new loan period.
 MTSA encourages serious and deliberate consideration before making any borrowing decision.
 Examine all options.
-The Office of Financial Aid will not certify any amount that exceeds the cost of attending.
+The Office of Financial Aid will not certify any loan application without the student attending an entrance orientation and any amount that exceeds the cost of attending.